7 Nightmares of Property Managers and Home Owners

 If you are a property manager or own a home that is used as a rental, you probably have experienced a few of your own.
 We scoured the internet to find a few stories to share from some people just like you (because everything on the internet is true, right?).
 Enjoy!

 1. I started managing my own properties with some help because most property management companies I hired weren’t notifying me of the problems, and I could use the extra cash flow I saved.
-The problem now is managing my time so I can help my tenants.
-I’m literally waking up in the night dreaming about confrontations with my tenants.
+The problem now is managing my time so I can help my residents.
+I’m literally waking up in the night dreaming about confrontations with my residents.

 3. It can feel like property managers have different goals than mine.
-These companies make more money if a tenant doesn’t pay their rent or renew because they get another fee.
-They’ll collect as many fees as they want but there’s no incentive for them to collect on time-or try to make the tenants as satisfied with my property as I’d wish.
+These companies make more money if a resident doesn’t pay their rent or renew because they get another fee.
+They’ll collect as many fees as they want but there’s no incentive for them to collect on time-or try to make the residents as satisfied with my property as I’d wish.

-6. You would think it would be easy to give an eviction notice to someone in jail… A tenant became violent after a holiday party and broke out all the windows on the property.
-The windows and the tenant on the property were eventually replaced.
+6. You would think it would be easy to give an eviction notice to someone in jail… A resident became violent after a holiday party and broke out all the windows on the property.
+The windows and the resident were replaced.

 Have a story you would like to share?
 We would love to hear about it.